 Try different lighting techniques.

-Poor lighting is a common problem when shooting fungi.
+Poor lighting is a common problem when shooting fungi photos.
 Especially if you’re photographing the gills of a mushroom, you’ll probably have to bring in extra light.
 The most effective lighting technique for this situation is generally an external flash, which you can move around the fungi.
 But if you don’t have one, you can try using reflectors to bounce light onto the fungi or a fill flash with a diffuser to soften the light.

 Lengthen your shutter speed.